Chanchal2425/Tracker-App/README.md

 # 🎬 My Tracker app

-A full-stack Django web application to manage your personal anime watch list.
+A full-stack Django web application to manage your personal watch list.

 Users can:
-- Add anime titles
+- Add titles
-- Edit anime entries
+- Edit entries
-- Delete anime entries
+- Delete entries
-- Mark anime as Completed or Pending
+- Mark as Completed or Pending
 - Manage their own personalized anime list securely

 ---